Skip to main content

 Developers should prefer Deep Linking over Universal Linking.

 The connection and sign request flows are similar across platforms.
-The next section provides a high-level overview of both flows.

 Connection Flow